Super Bowl LIX halftime show: Selection process

 The process of deciding a headline performer for the Super Bowl halftime show is disputed.
 According to The Charlotte Observer, it begins with a panel that includes the National Football League's (NFL) director of entertainment, members of its production company, and the halftime show's director and producer.
 A short list of potential performers is created and given to the Super Bowl's host city, who makes the final decision.
 However, members of its host committee claimed that a headline performer is solely picked by the league, and they are notified on who was chosen in the same manner as the general public.

 On August 13, 2019, the NFL announced a partnership with Shawn "Jay-Z" Carter and his entertainment company Roc Nation to be named the league's live music entertainment strategist.
-In that role, Jay-Z and his firm became co-producers and consultants of the Super Bowl halftime show, allowing them to be involved in selecting music for NFL usage and choosing entertainers to perform in televised promotional spots throughout the season.
+In that role, Jay-Z and his firm, led by Roc Nation CEO and co-founder Desiree Perez, became co-producers and consultants of the Super Bowl halftime show.
+This allowed them to be involved in selecting music for NFL usage and choosing entertainers to perform in televised promotional spots throughout the season.
 "We really wanted to start to focus on leading to culture," Seth Dudowsky, the league's head of music, explained.
 "Whether that's the culture of the city, what's happening in culture at large and then focusing on it so that what we're doing feels culturally relevant and using that platform for artists to be able to be themselves and show their art on stage.
 We want them to feel empowered."

 Kendrick Lamar previously headlined the Super Bowl LVI halftime show alongside Dr. Dre, Snoop Dogg, Eminem, and Mary J. Blige, with 50 Cent and Anderson .Paak serving as special guests.
-The first halftime show to be centered entirely around hip hop music, it was met with critical acclaim and won three Primetime Emmy Awards, including a historic win for Outstanding Variety Special (Live).
+The first halftime show to be centered entirely around hip hop music, it was met with critical acclaim and garnered three Primetime Emmy Awards, including a historic win for Outstanding Variety Special (Live).
+Perez became the first executive producer to win in that category.
 Lamar's "thrilling" and "electrifying" performance was highlighted by several critics.
 Jon Caramanica of The New York Times called it "stunning—ecstatically liquid in flow, moving his body with jagged vigor."
 Rolling Stones Rob Sheffield opined that he deserved an entire slot to himself.